SharkFins/boipushy/README.md

-# boipushy
+# love2dInput

+A fork of boipushy by adonaac.
 An input module for LÖVE.
 Simplifies input handling by abstracting them away to actions, enabling pressed/released checks outside of LÖVE's callbacks and taking care of gamepad input as well.

 ## Usage